BioinfoSupport/hpc-deepcadrt/Readme.md

 # Instructions
-### 0. Create a folder on the NAS
+### 1. Create a folder on the NAS with the following structure

-Follow the structure:

 * `Model_trial/`
   - `Train/`